How To Remove PCB Connectors - Northern Connectors

 Coaxial connectors

-To disconnect coaxial connectors from a printed circuit board, slide a thin, ESD-safe pry tool or tweezers underneath the wire until it feels snug against the connector, then pry it straight up from the board.
+To disconnect coaxial connectors from a printed circuit board, slide a thin, Electrostatic Discharge (ESD)-safe pry tool or tweezers underneath the wire until it feels snug against the connector, then pry it straight up from the board.

 If you wish to reinstall, hold the connectors in place and press them straight down.
-The connectors snap into their sockets, similar to the metal snaps on a jacket.
+The connectors snap into their sockets, similar to the way that the metal snaps on a jacket.

 Display cable connectors

-Holding the clip and cable together, pull in the direction of the cable to remove the connector from its socket.
-Do so gently to avoid any breakage.
+Holding the clip and cable together, gently pull in the direction of the cable to remove the connector carefully from its socket.
+Rushing the process or applying excessive force can damage the cable or connectors, so work slowly to avoid any breakage.

 Bundled cable connectors